We help our clients operate more effectively in the world of high-value international finance.

 We bring all stakeholders together in one place at one time so that deals can be made.
 Victims, insolvency practitioners, litigators, litigation funders, investigators law enforcement, regulators, judges, journalists and others.
 Our events foster symbiosis.

 Since OffshoreAlert was launched in 1997, we have exposed more than 175 investment frauds and helped law enforcement and regulators hold those responsible accountable.
-Find out how we do it and why international criminals hate us at 8th Annual OffshoreAlert Conference Europe, which will take place at the Grange St. Paul's Hotel, in London, on November 11-12th, 2019.
+Find out how we do it and why international criminals hate us at 8th Annual OffshoreAlert Conference Europe.

 "I ask you to judge me by the enemies I have made."